Ramon5/dj-chartjs/USAGE.rst

 If you want render only one chart, you can inherit ChartViews available

-Available BarChartView, PieChartView, DoughnutChartView, RadarChartView, HorizontalBarChartView, PolarAreaChartView
+Available BarChartView, PieChartView, DoughnutChartView, RadarChartView, HorizontalBarChartView, PolarAreaChartView, LineChartView, GroupChartView

 in views.py import type chart to want use: